 Despite a widespread acceptance of projects that end up behind deadlines and over budget, there is a surprising lack of motivation to change how projects are organized or to take preventative measures.
 A study in the Harvard Business Review, found that the average cost overrun was 27%, which is a business-changing margin of difference.
 Similar research shows that projects with budgets over $1 million are 50% more likely to fail than those with budgets of $350,000 or lower.

-The takeaway is that poor resource management is costing organizations huge sums and the bigger the budget, the worse the resource management.
+The takeaway is that poor resource management plan is costing organizations huge sums and the bigger the budget, the worse the resource management.
 What comes as a surprise then is that only 59% of tech services firms have a dedicated resource management function.
 It’s an inefficient status quo that needs to change, with the potential benefits to an organization’s bottom line potentially being the difference between major success and ignominious failure.

 If you’re looking to improve your own resource management, here are the top five best practices to consider: